LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 * Survey timeout
 * Survey skipped

-Each outcome is tracked and reported on as part of the Report Builder to enable brands full analysis of the results.
+Each outcome is tracked and reported on as part of the Analytics Builder to enable brands full analysis of the results.

 The brand can configure a closing message that will be sent to the consumer for each of the above survey scenarios.